HStockerSOI/slate/source/index.html.md

 # Proview and DirectAssure

-The calls you will make to use the Roster API will take in a `product` parameter.
+Many of the calls you will make to the APIs will take in a `product` parameter.
 This product can be either ProView or DirectAssure.
+Be sure to know which product line you are using and input the proper value into the product parameter.

 The base URL will always be `https://proview.caqh.org`.

 | Product | Code |
 |---|---|